How To Brown Ground Beef

 Notes

-- Do not stir until the beef starts to brown.
-If you do it will release more water and not brown
+- Make sure you let the beef rest without disturbing it before flipping, otherwise it will release more water and not brown